Motor vehicle: Brazil

 Historical trend of Brazilian production of light-duty vehicles by type of fuel: neat ethanol, flex fuel, and gasoline from 1979 to 2017.

-The Brazilian vehicle fleet reached 64.8 million vehicles in 2010, up from 29.5 million units in 2000, representing a 119% growth in ten years, and reaching a motorization rate of 340 vehicles per 1000 people.
-In 2010 Brazil experienced the second largest fleet increase in the world after China, with 2.5 million vehicle registrations.
+The Brazilian vehicle fleet reached 64.8 million vehicles in 2010, up from 29.5 million units in 2000, representing a 119% increase over ten years and a motorization rate of 340 vehicles per 1000 people.
+In 2010, Brazil experienced the second-largest fleet increase in the world after China, with 2.5 million vehicle registrations.

-As of 2018, Brazil has the largest alternative fuel vehicle fleet in the world with about 40 million alternative fuel motor vehicles in the road.
+As of 2018, Brazil has the largest alternative-fuel vehicle fleet in the world, with about 40 million alternative-fuel motor vehicles on the road.
 The clean vehicle stock includes 30.5 million flexible-fuel cars and light utility vehicles and over 6 million flex-fuel motorcycles by March 2018; between 2.4 and 3.0 million neat ethanol vehicles still in use, out of 5.7 million ethanol only light-vehicles produced since 1979; and, as of December 2012, a total of 1.69 million natural gas vehicles.

 In addition, all the Brazilian gasoline-powered fleet is designed to operate with high ethanol blends, up to 25% ethanol fuel (E25).
 The market share of flex fuel vehicles reached 88.6% of all light-duty vehicles registered in 2017.